 (c) arrange for financial accommodation,

-and “lend” shall be construed accordingly;
+and lend shall be construed accordingly;

-“chief executive officer” means the person appointed as such under section 8;
+chief executive officer means the person appointed as such under section 8;

-“create”, in relation to debt paper, includes issue and sell;
+create, in relation to debt paper, includes issue and sell;

-“debt paper” means inscribed stock, bonds, debentures, debentures with coupons annexed, bills of exchange, promissory notes or other bearer securities, or other similar instruments evidencing indebtedness;
+debt paper means inscribed stock, bonds, debentures, debentures with coupons annexed, bills of exchange, promissory notes or other bearer securities, or other similar instruments evidencing indebtedness;

-“director” means a member of the board;
+director means a member of the board;

-“financial institution” means financial institution situated inside or outside Australia;
+financial institution means financial institution situated inside or outside Australia;

-“interest rate” includes coupon rate, discount rate and yield;
+interest rate includes coupon rate, discount rate and yield;

-“the Account” means the Western Australian Treasury Corporation Account referred to in section 17(1);
+the Account means the Western Australian Treasury Corporation Account referred to in section 17(1);

-“the Corporation” means the Western Australian Treasury Corporation established by section 5(1);
+the Corporation means the Western Australian Treasury Corporation established by section 5(1);

-“the repealed Act” means the Borrowings for Authorities Act 1981;
+the repealed Act means the Borrowings for Authorities Act 1981;

-“Treasury” means the department of the Public Service of which the Under Treasurer is the chief executive officer;
+Treasury means the department of the Public Service of which the Under Treasurer is the chief executive officer;

-“Under Treasurer” includes an acting Under Treasurer.
+Under Treasurer includes an acting Under Treasurer.

 (2) The Governor may from time to time by order amend Schedule 1 by adding a class of body corporate to the classes of body corporate specified in Schedule 1.